The Competition & Cases

 How does the Case Competition Work?

-The case competition has two rounds: the preliminary round and the final round.
-In the preliminary round, teams of students (see General Rules for further specifications on team rules) are given a novel request for proposals and have 5.5 hours to prepare a response.
-Submissions are evaluated by a bilingual panel of three experienced evaluators across Canada.
+In the preliminary round, student teams (see General Rules for team composition requirements) receive a novel Request for Proposals and have 5.5 hours to prepare a written response.
+Submissions are reviewed by a bilingual panel of experienced evaluators from across Canada.

 Preliminary Round